pieroMM/typescript-data-engine/README.md

       * **What changes are needed to process extremely large datasets?**

           Probably we can't rely anymore on an all in-memory approach.
 We should organize data on the disk and change the semantic of the primary key B+Tree.
 The key will stay the same, but the values will switch from the record to a specific disk resource that contains the record which the key belongs.
-We even need a cache mechanism in order to keep in memory the LRU resources, otherwise the performance will degrade.
+We even need a cache mechanism in order to keep in memory the MRU resources, otherwise the performance will degrade.

           The ingestion pipeline will change in order to populate the PK B+Tree in the proper way and transform the processed csv records and persist the result.